balparda/fapfavorites/README.md

 ./favorites.py get --id 1234 --folder 5678 --output "~/some-dir/"
 ```

-If you use the `get` command with multiple favorite galleries and
+Beware of using `get` with multiple favorite galleries placing them
-leave all of them to be saved to the same output directory (either
+all in the same output directory (either default or some explicit other one):
-default or some explicit other one), then exact duplicate images
+images with the same name will clash.
+If you want more images or if
-(again by `sha256`) will ___not___ be saved twice, and the file
+you want big favorites you will do much better by not using `get` and
-name will be the one give for the first time it was saved.
+using this software as it was designed (`read` + `audit` + web interface).

 ### `favorites.py READ` command - _Feed the Database!_

 This `read` command is for when you want to do more than just download
 images from one (or a few) galleries.
 This will store the images as blobs
-and will feed the database with data.
-It is _not_ meant for immediate
+(binary objects) and will feed the database with data.
+It is _not_ meant
-consumption.
+for immediate consumption.
 The idea is to capture data for processing.

 You will be asked if you want to password protect your database.
 If you enter a valid password the data will be encrypted, but you have to